 Serves 2, Preparation 5 mins, Cooking 45 mins

 - 4 pork sausages

-- 1 glass of red or white wine – not sparkling wine
+- Red or white wine – not sparkling wine, 1 glass

 - Extra Virgin Olive Oil, 1 spoon